Citrix SD-WAN Cloud Direct overview

 - Bulk Data (Netflix, Dropbox)

-Packets originated at the branch office are transported across the Cloud Direct service tunnel.
+Packets originated at the branch office are transported across the Citrix SD-WAN Cloud Direct tunnel.
 Then at the PoP, on the far end, they routed to the target SaaS site via the shortest path.
 If they traverse the Cloud Direct private backbone, QoS tags are honored, as packets are transferred hop-to-hop.

 As a Service